ludvig-sandh/WebSimulation/README.md

 # WebSimulation

-#### A visual simulation written in C++ with [OpenGL](https://www.opengl.org/) of something that resembles a spider web that can be interacted with.
+#### A visual simulation I came up with written in C++ with [OpenGL](https://www.opengl.org/) of something that resembles a spider web that can be interacted with.

 ## Background
-Imagine you have a grid of points, all connected to their four closest neighbors with an invisible string.
+Imagine you have a grid of points, all connected to their four closest neighbors with an invisible spring.
 At each iteration of the simulation, the points move towards the general direction of its connected neighbors.
 Let the outer ring of points in the grid be fixed.
 More specifically, the simulation works like this at each step:
 ```